Draym/DragonBallArena/README.md

 -------------------------------------------------------------------------------------------
 ## Gameplay:

 - Actually Goku and Vegeta are fully playable.
-Super sayen form are also implemented for both.
+Super saiyan form are also implemented for both.
 - Every character have different attacks, absolutly no move are identical

 Goku and Vegata got (it may changes for others) :